John Forrest Secondary College: Programs

 John Forrest Secondary College offers Department of Education endorsed specialist programs in Cricket, Music, Netball and Tennis, and the college based Academic Excellence Program (AEP) and Computer Science Program.

 Cricket

 John Forrest's cricket program is endorsed by the Western Australian Cricket Association.
 The cricket program includes four hours per week of class time, regular competitions, interstate and international cricket tours.
 Students play on a turf wicket at school grounds and often travel to the WACA Ground.
-The program is supported by patron Bruce Reid, who was a former student.
+The program is supported by patron Bruce Reid, who is a former student.

 Music

 To gain entry to the music program, students must audition.
 Students in the program do music theory, weekly instrumental lessons, ensembles outside class time and various performances and concerts.
 The music program is open to year 6's from nearby schools, where they travel to John Forrest for an hour each week.
 Facilities for music are two music classrooms and four instrumental rooms.
 Students can choose to do Music ATAR in years 11 and 12.
 Ashley Smith, former student of John Forrest, and now Head of Woodwind and Contemporary Performance at UWA Conservatorium of Music is the patron for the music program.